LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 - The party fight the Babalars below/ atop the Coeden
 - The party fight the corrupted husk of Fenian

-## Jasper
-- Meet Ashira
-	- Learn the truth about Genasi kind
-	- Receive the boon of the sea
-- Prevent the planes from unravelling
-	-

 ## Mazikeen
 - Memory
 	- Revenge or Absolution regarding the death of her father